pushme-pullyou/tootoo-2021/lib/README.md

 If a file type is used in two or more places, it should be available in lib

-Canonical lib is at https://github.com/theo-armour/2020/tree/master/lib/
+Canonical lib is at https://github.com/pushme-pullyou/tootoo-2021

 Not every repo needs all the lib files

-Always make it easy to do a file compare and sync
+Always make it easy to do a file compare and sync.

 Why not a single lib for all users and repos?